A man in glasses smiling

 What Is a Dental Crown?

 A dental crown is a restoration commonly used to cover a tooth following extensive trauma or decay.
-Crowns provide much-needed support to damaged or decayed teeth and can also be used with dental implants to replace a lost tooth.
+Crowns provide much-needed support to damaged or decayed teeth and can also be paired with dental implants to replace a lost tooth.

 Crowns Can Also